vvictorrr/Blackjack-Odds/README.md

 # Blackjack-Odds
-Calculates the odds of winning in blackjack given your hand and the dealer's hand by simulating all possible outcomes.
+Calculates the odds of winning in blackjack given your hand and the dealer's hand by recusively simulating all possible outcomes.